ar2thur/swe-3313-fall-2025-team-05/requirements/README.md

             - Must Have
             - 1.5 days
             - Functional
-            - After login, users must asee a main screen displaying all available (unsold) inventory items, sorted highest to lowest price.
+            - After login, users must see a main screen displaying all available (unsold) inventory items, sorted highest to lowest price.
 Each item must show a name, price, a picture, brief description, and an "Add to cart" button.
         - T5S6: Currency Format
             - Must Have
             - 0.25 days